 After compliance issues are resolved, then you’re ready to let the world know your digital functionality is just as accessible to those with disabilities as those without.

 Does this protect against litigation?

-Making your digital assets accessible is the only defense from litigation and it’s important to have a trusted third-party certification that can validate your compliance
+Making your digital content accessible is the only defense from litigation and it’s important to have a trusted third-party certification that can validate your compliance.

 But websites and apps are always changing…

 When a website is first updated and brought into compliance, for example, the page layout and menus are updated to work with screen readers and other accessibility tools.